-The Mechanics’ Institute Review is Birkbeck’s annual anthology of short fiction by emerging and established writers from across the UK.
+The Mechanics’ Institute Review is Birkbeck’s annual anthology of short-form fiction, non-fiction and poetry by emerging and established writers from across the UK.

 Available in print and e-book format, The Mechanics’ was originally produced by students taking the Publishing option as part of their Creative Writing MA; since Issue 11, however, it has been produced by a team of volunteers.
-From Issue 14 onwards, thanks to funding from Arts Council England, The Mechanics’ has gone national, widening its reach beyond Birkbeck Creative Writing Programme students to find and develop talent from throughout the country.
+From Issue 14 onwards, initially thanks to funding from Arts Council England, The Mechanics’ has gone national, extending its reach beyond Birkbeck Creative Writing Programme students to find and develop talent from throughout the country.

-A constant and distinguishing feature of each collection is the rigour of its selection and editing process, which ensures the high literary and production standards of every issue and that involvement with The Mechanics’ is acknowledged to be a valuable experience for editors and authors alike.
+A constant and distinguishing feature of each collection is the rigour of its selection and editing process, which ensures the high literary and production quality of every issue and that involvement with The Mechanics’ is acknowledged to be a valuable experience for editors and authors alike.

 These pieces are as energetic, diverse, as full of fascinating characters and intriguing stories as the city they were crafted in.